[Updated on March 4, 2020 9:52 PM]

 Explore Akamai's Diverse DNS Oriented Solutions

 If you find this blog useful, continue your exploration with these references.
-Everything Akamai deploys depends on our Intelligent Edge DNS platform.
+Everything Akamai deploys depends on the Akamai Intelligent Edge Platform.
 Akamai expands our platform to enable a range of services for domain owners:

-- New White Paper - Designing DNS for Availability and Resilience against DDoS Attacks is a white paper that explains how Akamai deploys Fast DNS with multiple vectors of global resilience.
+- White Paper - Designing DNS for Availability and Resilience against DDoS Attacks is a white paper that explains how Akamai deploys Edge DNS with multiple vectors of global resilience.

-- Achieve domain stability and resilience with Akamai Fast DNS service.
+- Achieve domain stability and resilience with Akamai Edge DNS service.

 - Load balance your data centers, cloud deployments, and CDNs with Akamai's Cloud Based Global Server Load Balancing (GSLB) solution - GTM.